Finally Found Someone: Promotion

 On July 6, 2017, Star Cinema released the trailer of the film via Facebook, it garnered millions of views and thousands of shares in few hours.
 John Lloyd Cruz and Sarah Geronimo guested on various TV shows including Gandang Gabi, Vice!, Magandang Buhay and Tonight with Boy Abunda to promote the film.
 The tandem also appeared on concert-variety show ASAP and sung the Barbra Streisand and Bryan Adams' 1996 hit song "I Finally Found Someone", where it took from the film's title.

 Theatrical run

 The film was premiered at two different locations in Pasig and Quezon City on July 24.
 It was released on Philippine Cinemas on July 26 and earned PHP 20 million despite bad weather.
 It was reported to gain PHP 100 million in just 4 days.
 As of August 6, 2017, the movie has already grossed PHP 200 million.
 As of August 13, 2017, the movie has already grossed more than PHP 300 million.

 Soundtrack

 Sarah Geronimo recorded the song "I Just Fall in Love Again", which served as the movie's theme song.
 Star Music released the official music video of the song on July 10, 2017.
 Removed without the first chorus and third verse.
+Later, the song "I Just Fall in Love Again" was also the official opening and main theme song for the GMA Network action drama series, Black Rider, which aired from November 6, 2023 to July 26, 2024.